-Like many sons do, I looked up to my father, and not just because he was the only dad I knew who raced motorcycles.
-Between the pine studs of our garage, a handful of trophies were on display.
-A tattered On Any Sunday litho print hung proudly on the wall, and taped to the back of my dad's toolbox were yellowing photographic prints of him riding wheelies through the creosote bushes in the California desert and sliding around a flat track.
+As many sons do, I looked up to my father, and not just because he was the only dad I knew who raced motorcycles.
+A handful of trophies were on display between the pine studs of our garage.
+A tattered On Any Sunday litho print hung proudly on the wall, and taped to the back of my dad’s toolbox were yellowing photographic prints of him riding wheelies through the creosote bushes in the California desert and sliding around a flat track.
 Our bikes were always meticulously detailed; he was religious about the wash, rinse, and repeat routine, and especially the potential flaws that could emerge with each stroke of his brass brush.
 His white Bell Helmets paperboy cap floated around the garage until he added so many finisher pins that it was too heavy for regular wear.

 I remember sitting on his BSA with the mirrored toaster tank and my mom’s Honda trials bike, which my dad boldly outfitted with a guttural Supertrap exhaust that made it sound more menacing than it was.
 My mother wasn’t too happy about it, but tinkering and modifying was in his DNA.
 Like me, it was something he inherited from his father.

 “My dad brought home a 1962 Triumph Cub from a guy called Don the Bandit in San Gabriel.
 I don’t even think it had a pink slip,” he says when I ask how he got his start.
 The Cub was a weapon of choice for the pros and a number of sportsmen who raced the famed Catalina Grand Prix from 1950 to 1958.
 It was America’s attempt at recreating the Isle of Man TT with all the bar-banging chaos of a desert race and hundreds of competitors mashing through the streets of tiny downtown Avalon.
 My father was too young to enter, but he did his best to recreate the thrill of racing around the streets and alleys of his hometown, Whittier.